Redirects that do not work due to PHP variables

 This rule would transform this user's URL:

 which is a wee trick I use for my distro machine, among other things.
-Everyone likes short URL's and so will you.
-Using this technique, you can move /public/files/download/ to anywhere else in your site and all the old links still work fine.
-Just alter your .htaccess file to reflect the new location. edit one line and you are done, This is nice because even when stuff is way deep in your site, you can have cool links like this:
+Everyone likes short URL's.
+Using this technique, you can move /public/files/download/ to anywhere else in your site, and all the old links still work fine.
+Just alter your .htaccess file to reflect the new location.
+Edit one line, and you are done.
+This is nice because even when stuff is way deep in your site, you can have cool links like this:

 You may see the last line broken into two, but it's all one line (all the directives on this page are).
-Let's have a wee look at what it does.
+So let's have a wee look at what it does.

 We begin by enabling the rewrite engine, as always.

 The first RewriteCond line allows direct requests (not from other pages - an "empty referrer") to pass unmolested.
 The next line means if the browser did send a referrer header and the word "yourdomain" is not in the domain part of it, then DO rewrite this request.

 The all-important final RewriteRule line instructs mod_rewrite to rewrite all matched requests (anything without "yourdomain" in its referrer), asking for gifs, jpegs, or pngs to an alternative image.
 Mine says, "No Hot-linking!".
 There are loads of ways you can write this rule.
 Simple is best.
 You could send a wee message instead, direct them to some evil script, or something.

 Remember, if you put these rules in the main server conf file (usually httpd.conf) rather than a .htaccess file, you'll need to use ^/... ... instead of ^... ... at the beginning of the RewriteRule line, in other words, add a slash.
 But since httpd.conf is restricted to access, this does not apply at Bluehost.